• Skip to primary navigation

 Steps for making egg fried rice

-• Don’t add any butter or oil with the egg.
-If your wok is non-stick, you won’t need oil.
+• Don't add any butter or oil to the egg.
+If your wok is non-stick, you won't need oil.
 Just keep stirring the whole time you are cooking it.

 • Let the egg cook gently breaking it up with a spatula until it is well set and dry.